-If you want to know the place where you can find the size for all those workloads in Configuration Manager, read-on the following sections.
+If you want to know the place where you can find the size for all those workloads in Configuration Manager, read on the following sections.

-I know you can get the size details of applications, packages, Boot Images, or software updates, etc… from distribution point properties.
+I know you can get the size details of applications, packages, Boot Images, software updates, etc… from distribution point properties.
 But I don’t recommend using this method to find the size details.
 It’s difficult to find the correct DP to where this particular application is distributed to.

 NOTE! – There is an easier way to find the size for applications (discussed in the below section).